Competition, stability, and functionality in excitatory-inhibitory neural circuits

-Remarkably, the proximal operator formulation of the firing rate dynamics can be extended to the case of an \emph{asymmetric} network.
-The key difference is that, while symmetry allows us to define a single global interaction cost $\mathrm{E}_{\text{int}}(x,u)$, asymmetry requires considering instead a family of interaction costs $\{\mathrm{E}^{i}_{\text{int}}(x,u_{i})\}_{i=1}^{N}$, one for each neuron, where $u_{i}$ is the scalar external input to the $i^{\text{th}}$ neuron.
-The activation costs remain neuron-specific but structurally identical to the symmetric case, with $\prox_{\mathrm{E}^{i}_{\text{act}}}(x) = \Phi_{i}(x)$.
-Therefore, we can rewrite the dynamics for each neuron as
+Remarkably, the proximal operator formulation of the firing-rate dynamics can be extended to the case of an \emph{asymmetric} network.
+The key difference is that, while symmetry allows us to define a single global interaction cost $\mathrm{E}_{\text{int}}(x,u)$, asymmetry requires considering instead a family of interaction costs $\{\mathrm{E}^{i}_{\text{int}}(x,u_{i})\}_{i=1}^{N}$, one for each neuron (or neuronal population), where $u_{i}$ is the scalar external input to the $i^{\text{th}}$ neuron.
+The activation costs remain neuron-specific but structurally identical to the \emph{symmetric} case, with $\prox_{\mathrm{E}^{i}_{\text{act}}}(x) = \Phi_{i}(x)$.
+Therefore, we can rewrite the \emph{asymmetric} firing-rate dynamics for each neuron as

 Owing to the equivalence with the single neuron dynamics in~\eqref{eq: fr-clas}, the following relationship must hold